vanelmarron/tumbling-goat-frontend/README.md

 ```
  {
-    "id": "1",
+    "id": 1,
     "name": "Coffee Mug - Begbie",
-    "photo": "begbie_mug.jpg",
+    "photo": "begbie_mug.png",
     "price": "$45",
     "stock": 8,
     "category": "Mug",
     "collection": "Begbie Collection",
-    "brief-description":
-      "A beautifully handcrafted coffee mug inspired by the majestic Mount Begbie in Revelstoke, BC.",
+    "brief-description": "A beautifully handcrafted coffee mug inspired by the majestic Begbie Mountain in Revelstoke.",
-    "full-description":
-      "Embrace the rugged beauty of the outdoors with this earthy, artisan-crafted mug.
+    "full-description": "Embrace the rugged beauty of the outdoors with this earthy, artisan-crafted mug.
 The design draws inspiration from the textured landscape and natural tones of Begbie Mountain, making it both a visual and tactile delight.
 With its sturdy form and comfortable grip, this mug is perfect for savoring your morning coffee or afternoon tea.
 A true piece of craftsmanship that brings the essence of nature to your daily routine.",
     "care-tips": [
-      {
-        "id": "1",
-        "tip": "Hand wash only to preserve the unique glaze and finish."
+      "Hand wash only to preserve the unique glaze and finish.",
-      },
-      {
-        "id": "2",
-        "tip":  "Not dishwasher safe."
+      "Not dishwasher safe.",
-      },
-      {
-        "id": "3",
-        "tip":  "Avoid sudden temperature changes, such as pouring boiling liquids into a cold mug."
+      "Avoid sudden temperature changes, such as pouring boiling liquids into a cold mug.",
-      },
-      {
-        "id": "4",
-        "tip": "Use a soft sponge and mild detergent for cleaning."
+      "Use a soft sponge and mild detergent for cleaning.",
-      }
+      "Do not soak for extended periods.",
+      "Dry thoroughly to prevent moisture stains."
     ],
-    reviews: [
+    "reviews": [
       {
-        "id": "1",
+        "id": "87077de3-3e4e-45a5-a40d-cd1b0194185c",
         "name": "Jessie Proulx",
         "city": "Amqui",
-        "province": "Quebec",
-        "review": "This is Jessie's review",
-        "rate": "5"
-      },
-      {
-        "id": "2",
-        "name": "John Doe",
-        "city": "Revelstoke",
-        "province": "Brisish Columbia",
+        "province": "Québec",
-        "review": "This is John's review",
+        "review": "J’adore les projets de Tumbling Goat.
+Que ce soit les tasses simples, classiques qui vieilliront bien ou celles avec des montagnes qui nous font rêver, ou les bols pour manger nos croustilles favorites, les pièces sont uniques et font tourner les têtes!
+Un cadeau à se faire soi-même ou à offrir pour faire découvrir une artiste talentueuse! ",
-        "rate": "4"
+        "rate": 5,
+        "timestamp": 1739386479
       }
     ],
-    tags: [
-      {
-        "id": "1"
-        "tag": "handmade"
+    "tags": ["handmade", "begbie", "mountain", "revelstoke"]
   },
-      {
-        "id": "2"
-        "tag": "begbie"
-      },
-       {
-        "id": "3"
-        "tag": "revelstoke"
-      }
-      ],
-  }
 ```

 ### Endpoints

-**GET /products**
+**GET /api/products**

 - Get full list of products for home page